Jais-Anu/Holographic-Authentication-System/README.md

 Implementing APIs or interfaces to facilitate communication between components.
 Integrating the components into a cohesive system architecture, ensuring compatibility and seamless interaction.

+Multi-Modal Biometric Capture: Support for capturing multiple types of biometric data, such as facial recognition, fingerprint scanning, iris scanning, or voice recognition, allowing for versatile authentication methods.

 Advantages of Holographic Authentication Systems:

 Enhanced Security: Holographic authentication systems can incorporate advanced encryption techniques and biometric data, such as fingerprints or iris scans, making them more secure than traditional password-based authentication methods.